mliew21396/remote-work-u2/week-6/cultural-blog.md

 ## Release 2: Blog it!

-In your post, consider whether you can identify times when you have been impacted by it.
-If you have, how did it affect your achievement?
+In your post, discuss what stereotype threat is and consider whether you can identify times when you have been impacted by it.
+If you don't feel comfortable sharing your own personal experiences, try to come up with examples of ways situations that may trigger stereotype threat outside of the examples you researched.

+Consider how did it affected your achievement or how it could impact others achievement (if you are not sharing personal experiences)?
 What questions did you ask yourself?
 Did you feel it physically?

 If you don't think you've ever felt it, can you imagine how it would feel to?
 If you thought others were suffering from it, what could you do to help others in that situation?
 Can you identify ways to change your behavior or the environment you're in to make it more welcoming and reduce the impact of stereotype threat?

 Go into as much depth as feels comfortable for you.
+Again, if you're not comfortable sharing your own experiences, please apply what you've learned by coming up with some situations where others might feel it.

+If you would prefer to answer different questions entirely, please feel free to do so within the context of stereotype threat.

 ## Release 3: Publish
 Link to your blog on the blog/index.html of your site and push your changes.